Vegan Quinoa Beet Burger

 These vegan beet burgers are crispy on the outside, soft on the inside and have a delicious flavour you’ll love for burgers, wraps, salads and snacks.

 They’re also hearty and satisfying making them a great option for a meatless burger.
-The best part?
-They hold together really well and don’t crumble apart!
+A few more details about the recipe:

 • Easy to make with a few simple steps.